 How to choose between a thesis and a non-thesis business degree program in Washington?

-Choosing between a thesis and a non-thesis online business degree program in Washington depends on your career goals and time commitments.
-Thesis programs require conducting original research and writing a detailed paper, which suits students aiming for academic careers or research roles.
+Choosing between a thesis and a non-thesis business degree program in Washington depends largely on your career goals and learning preferences.
+Thesis programs involve conducting original research and writing a detailed paper, which can be advantageous if you plan to pursue a PhD or a research-focused role.
+Non-thesis programs typically emphasize practical skills and coursework, which suits professionals aiming for immediate advancement in business settings.

 What options do students based in Washington have for studying business abroad?